Katerine459/BackgroundTilePreviewer/README.md

 SFML 3.0

 ## About:
-Quite simply, this simple utility takes a "spritesheet" of possible repeating background tiles, and allows you to scroll through them, previewing what each of them look like when displayed as a tiled background.
+Quite simply, this simple utility takes a "spritesheet" of possible repeating background tiles, and allows you to scroll through them (using the mouse or spacebar), previewing what each of them look like when displayed as a tiled background.

 It also shows information about which tile in the spritesheet you're looking at (0-based, so the "2 image in the 0 row" is the third image in the first row).